Skip to next element

 Price and Affordability

-The value of white gold is determined by the purity of the gold content and the type of alloy used to make it white.
-Gold is typically measured in karats, with 24 karats being pure gold.
-Most white gold jewelry is made with 14 or 18 carats, meaning it contains 58.5% or 75% gold respectively.
-The remaining percentage is made up of metal alloys, which provide the white color and strengthen the gold.
+The value of white gold depends on the purity of the gold and the alloy used to make it white.
+Gold is measured in karats, with 24 karats being pure gold.
+Most white gold jewelry is made with 14 or 18 karats–containing 58.5% or 75% gold, respectively.
+The rest comprises metal alloys that give the gold its white color and strength.

 White Gold Earrings